-Monthly statistics on the foreign trade of goods, June 2016
+Monthly statistics on the international trade in goods, June 2017

 Finnish Customs, Statistics